 Whether this be a quaint little ice cream truck or a popsicle stand, what better way to say "let's start the party!"
 You’re sure to find a vendor in your area that can serve up some ice cream or popsicles if you don’t want to make them yourself.

 Need more ideas?
-Read our expert advice on 10 ways to spoil your AirBNB wedding guests
+Read our expert advice on 10 ways to spoil your AirBNB wedding guests on a budget

-4. Create Areas for Shade
+4. Make Sure you Have Areas for Shade / Relaxation

 If backyard wedding tents aren't in the plans, consider creating a shady spot.
 Whether that be a cabana style lounge area or a mini tented cocktail space, having a sunshine “escape” is key.